Phil Neville: Portland Timbers

 On 6 November 2023, Neville was named the head coach of the Portland Timbers on a contract that runs through the 2026 MLS season.
 His hiring was criticised by fans and the team's largest supporters group, due to past sexist remarks that Neville made on Twitter in 2012.

 On his debut on 24 February 2024, Neville won 4–1 at home to Colorado Rapids.
-The Timbers finished the 2024 season in 9th place in the Western Conference and made the wild-card round for the 2024 MLS Cup playoffs, losing 5–0 at Vancouver Whitecaps FC on 23 October.
+The Timbers finished the 2024 season in 9th place in the Western Conference and made the wild-card round for the 2024 MLS Cup playoffs, losing 5–0 at the Vancouver Whitecaps on 23 October.
 A year later, the team made the first round of the playoffs, losing 4–0 away to San Diego FC in the decisive game.

+On May 25, 2026 after a 3-1 loss at home against San Jose Earthquakes, the Portland Timbers announced that they would be parting ways with Neville, ending his 2-and-a-half year tenure with the club.

 Media career

 He regularly appears as a pundit on football radio commentaries, and has appeared as a pundit on the BBC's Match of the Day programme.
 In November 2010, he became a top-trending Twitter term after a strong performance against Tottenham Hotspur's Gareth Bale led to a tongue-in-cheek "Chuck Norris"-style internet phenomenon.

 Neville was employed by BBC One as a commentator and pundit during the 2014 FIFA World Cup.
 His commentary of the England–Italy match on 14 June attracted 445 complaints for his "lack of emotion and 'monotone style'".
-He reflected on this in an online article by stating "I played it back the next day and it did not sound like it was me commentating.
+He reflected on this in an online article by stating: "I played it back the next day and it did not sound like it was me commentating.
 I was trying to be somebody I wasn't, and I knew I could do better than that".

 The BBC received further complaints for Neville's comments in January 2015, after Arsenal's Tomáš Rosický played a pass while looking in another direction; Neville said that if he were playing against a player doing that in training, he would deliberately injure that player.
 He admitted making an unacceptable comment, while the BBC stated that the tone of discussion was light-hearted enough to suggest Neville was not endorsing violence.

-After departing from Valencia in 2016 he joined Sky Sports as a pundit for their coverage of the Premier League along with his brother Gary, who rejoined.
+After departing from Valencia in 2016, he joined Sky Sports as a pundit for their coverage of the Premier League along with his brother Gary, who rejoined.